lfabbri98/JAMK-simulator/README.md

 ## System and model

-The user is asked to provide four different parameters: matrix dimension N, dimensionality of the process n, nucleation rate J, growth velocity R. The phase transition is modelled as happening on a matrix that will be as big as N, depending on dimensionality n.
+The user is asked to provide different parameters writing them in the file *config.txt*: matrix dimension N, dimensionality of the process n, nucleation rate J and growth velocity R are relative to physical properties of the simulations.
+Moreover the user should provide a name and a generation seed.
+ The phase transition is modelled as happening on a matrix with side length N (matrix dimesion), depending on dimensionality n.
 For example, if one chooses N=100 and n=2 then a bidimensional matrix with 100x100 cells will be created.
 Each cell can be empty or filled with a single hydrogen atom.
 At each instant of time J new domains will be created randomly inside the matrix (domains’ positions will be generated according to a uniform distribution) and already present domains will grow in each direction with velocity R. So if, for example, R=2 then each domain will grow of 2 hydrogen atoms in each direction per unit time.